Toxocious/Shinkiro/README.md

 > Read more about the editor [here](./Projects/App-Editor/README.md)

 ## Libraries
-### Core-Asset
+### Lib-Asset
 Shinkiro includes a shared library that specifically handles assets - packing and unpacking, as well as loading an asset into memory.
-> Read more about the asset library [here](./Projects/Core-Asset/README.md)
+> Read more about the asset library [here](./Projects/Lib-Asset/README.md)

-### Core-Audio
+### Lib-Audio
-Shinkiro's Core-Audio library is not currently functional.
+Shinkiro's Lib-Audio library is not currently functional.
-> Read more about the audio library [here](./Projects/Core-Audio/README.md)
+> Read more about the audio library [here](./Projects/Lib-Audio/README.md)

+### Lib-Core
+Shinkiro's Lib-Core library contains more generalized features for any Shinkiro application.
+> Read more about the core library [here](./Projects/Lib-Core/README.md)

-### Core-Input
+### Lib-Input
-Shinkiro's Core-Input library is not currently functional.
+Shinkiro's Lib-Input library is not currently functional.
-> Read more about the input library [here](./Projects/Core-Input/README.md)
+> Read more about the input library [here](./Projects/Lib-Input/README.md)

-### Core-Renderer
+### Lib-Renderer
-Shinkiro's Core-Renderer library is not currently functional.
+Shinkiro's Lib-Renderer library is not currently functional.
-> Read more about the renderer library [here](./Projects/Core-Renderer/README.md)
+> Read more about the renderer library [here](./Projects/Lib-Renderer/README.md)